sadoe3/sadoe3.github.io/_posts/Fundamentals/Algorithms/Sort/2024-02-13-algorithms-SortQuick.md

     * which uses recursion

 ### `partition()` Function
-This function takes the collection, first index, and last index as arguments
+This function takes the collection, first index, and last index as parameters
 1. it sets the current `pivot` index based on the given first and last index
     * `pivot = (firstIndex + lastIndex) / 2`
 2. it sets the `leftIndex` and `rightIndex` based on the given first and last index